 - If you would like to explain your methods outside the code, you can use the Your Notes section next to the instructions to add detailed notes in full markdown.

-After you've successfully completed a challenge, you can quickly move on to the next challenge by clicking the NEXT CHALLENGE button.
+After you've successfully completed a code or quiz challenge, you can quickly move on to the next challenge by clicking the NEXT CHALLENGE button.
 If this is the last challenge, the button will switch to REVIEW ASSESSMENT, taking you to the final step.

 3. Submitting Your Assessment Solutions